stangelandcl/nuTLS/README.md

   Here's why that grading system is just wrong:

   - All NIST curves are inherently questionable, as they are endorsed by RSA-breaking intelligence agencies (e.g. the NSA)
-  - NIST intentionally excluded the strongest curve (`secp512r1`) from it's official recommendation for no technical reason.
-But because of this formality, `secp512r1` isn't considered "official", which caused a negative feedback loop which led to all vendors dropping support for it.
   - Curve25519 is faster, easier to implement and entirely unencumbered by any patents or licenses.

-  There's another thing that NIST did to undermine security.
-The mandatory (and with that, fallback) curve is `secp256r1`, the least secure curve currently supported!
+  The mandatory (and with that, fallback) curve is `secp256r1`.
 Want to offer the best independent curve and the best NIST one (`secp384r1`)?
 Tough luck, you're now incompatible with a bunch of clients!
 Want to only offer the best, independent curve (`x25519`)?
 Wrong again, NIST says you're only TLS "compliant" if you have `secp256r1`!

-  All this this leads to insane configurations, like for `google.com` where the supported named groups (a list of curves ordered by preference sent by the server) looks like this: `x25519, secp256r1`.
-The best overall curve followed by the weakest one from a pool that's questionable in the first place.

   So, nuTLS has no choice but to offer up `secp256r1`.
 However, `secp384r1` is also always offered, so that NIST-friendly clients can at least use the most secure NIST curve if they support it.

+  The order follows `google.com`: `x25519` is always preferred, `secp256r1` exists for compliance reasons.
 </details>

 ### Ciphers